-- 1/2 to 1 cup sliced or shredded leftover roast chicken or turkey, OR 1-2 raw chicken breasts or thighs, sliced
+- 1/2 to 1 cup sliced or shredded leftover roast chicken or turkey (or 1 to 2 raw chicken breasts or thighs, sliced)

-- 2 kaffir lime leaves, left whole, OR 1 Tbsp. lime juice
+- 2 makrut lime leaves (left whole, or 1 tbsp. lime juice)

-- 1 cup oyster mushrooms, left whole unless very large (or substitute shiitake or regular button mushrooms)
+- 1 cup oyster mushrooms (left whole unless very large)

 - 1/3 to 1/2 cup (canned) bamboo shoots